addi/Break5/README.md

 Sometimes is hard to get stuff done when procrastination is only a single click away.
 The more tech-savvy of us have started adding productivity draining websites to the /etc/hosts file in order to block them.

-However every now and then you need to unblock them: someone sends you a link, you need to authenticate with facebook or just just need a break.
+However every now and then you need to unblock them: someone sends you a link, you need to authenticate with facebook, or just just need a break.

 Simply run Break 5 from spotlight and do whatever you have to do.
 After 5 minutes the sites will be blocked again and that’s how you know it’s time to get back to work.